tomorrow-wakeup/Font-Creator-For-Unity3D/README.md

 # Font-Creator-For-Unity3D
 This project is based on BMFont(www.angelcode.com/products/bmfont).
-BMFont works fine to create custom font, but it's not so convinent when create a large font.
+BMFont works fine to create custom font from multiple images, but it's not so convinent when create a large and complicated font.
 This project is trying to optimize BMFont's workflow in order to create font faster and easier.
+By loading a .csv configuration file which you can edit with excel or other text editors, you can easily create a font consists of images.

 ### usage
 load .csv font configuration file